 Continue to Learn

 One of the easiest, and possibly most enjoyable, ways to keep your memory sharp is to continue learning.
 When you spend more time learning, you’re keeping your mind mentally active.
 This, in turn, can maintain brain cell function and stimulate communication between those brain cells.
-So whether you have a job that keeps challenging your brain, you’re going to school, or you spend time like reading, you’re doing your memory a favor.
+So whether you have a job that keeps challenging your brain, you’re going to school, or you spend time reading, you’re doing your memory a favor.
 Exercise mental skills you don’t normally use, try new activities, and always keep learning if you want your memory functions to continue to remain active and healthy.

 Contrary to popular belief, memory loss is not inevitable as we age.
 While our bodies and minds do slow down as we get older, there are plenty of ways to keep our brain functions strong throughout our lives.
 So eat a healthy diet, go out with your friends more often, and take every opportunity to learn something new.